Circuit Design

 C11µF/63VWIMA MKS2 filmCoupling before driver.
 HPF corner = 1/(2π×1µ×10k) = 16Hz — well below guitar fundamentals.

 C3470nF/63VWIMA MKS2 filmTank output coupling.
 Blocks DC offset from tank terminals.
-Corner at 34Hz with U2 input impedance.
+Corner at ~3Hz with Rbias = 100kΩ — purely DC-blocking, no audio attenuation.

 C4100nF/63VWIMA MKS2 film300Hz HPF with R6.
 Must be film — ceramic drifts with temperature, shifting the cutoff.